 Why come and serve in the Archdiocese of Cincinnati?

 We believe that the Archdiocese of Cincinnati provides a unique opportunity to our Missionaries.
 It is a fairly large diocese, spanning 19 counties, 211 parishes, and serving 404,649 youth (Catholic and non-Catholic) in a variety of urban, suburban, and rural settings.
 This exposes our Missionaries individually and collectively to a diverse number of ministry opportunities and perspectives.
 But more than all this is the particular care our local shepherd has for his young people.
 Archbishop Dennis Schnurr, who previously planned World Youth Day in Denver, is a big fan of our youth, our youth ministers, VIA Missionaries and understands the importance and value of discipleship-based youth ministry.

-What is the timeline for application, selection, start date, and initial formation for missionaries? -Applications accepted through April 1, 2018.
+What is the timeline for application, selection, start date, and initial formation for missionaries? -Application deadline extended to April 30, 2018.

--Interviews conducted on a rolling basis, so apply early!
+-Interviews conducted on a rolling basis, so apply today!

 -Opening Retreat and Support-Raising Training from May 27 - June 3, 2018.